I get a lot of questions about Himalayan Salt Lamps:

 Obvious benefits right?
 Things that we’d like to have 🙂

-Some salt lamps use electricity to light their glow & some use candle light.
+Some salt lamps use electricity to light their glow & some use candlelight.
 The bulbs used to light them from within are very low-wattage so I’m not concerned with the amount of EMF emitting from them and you can insulate the wires with an EMF blocking material if you’re concerned about being too close to them.

 Now like I said before, Himalayan Salt Lamps do produce negative ions, but they are not like mega-producers.
 Nature is your BEST source!
 So, it’s most beneficial to use them in an environment where you are really cut off from nature.
-Where you just don’t have a better option & can’t get a lot of energy from outdoors.
+Where you just don’t have a better option and can’t get a lot of energy from outdoors.

 And of course, use them wherever you just want the space to feel clearer, more fresh, closer to nature or to create a more serene sacred retreat space for yourself.
+In fact, if you’re new to creating sacred space, or you’re looking for some inspiration and new ideas you can grab my Create Sacred Space with Crystals eKit right here.

 I love to have that energy coming in.
 But the salt lamp helps to really boost it.